 - Send a quick but informative email several times per quarter to keep employees engaged in the referral program.

-Step 6: Review Program Metrics Regularly
+Step 6: Review & Adjust Program Metrics as Needed

 - How many employees have been hired as a referral